dondreytaylor/scrollin.js/README.md

 The remote path containing the data to be fetched.
 Scrollin will first try to fetch from `local` storage and `cache` depending if enabled, and only if both are unable to provide results will a request be made.
 Scrollin reduces the amount of requests sent out at a given time by limiting the amount of active requests.
+Each request made will pass along what page the end-user is requesting (i.e. appending page=x to each request made)

 For additional configuration the `fetch` option provides the following: